 My Experience With Red Light Therapy

 I’ve been spending 5 minutes once a day in front of my Joovv light.
-(Use the code WELLNESSMAMA and get $25 off any order if you want to try it out!)
+(Use the code WELLNESSMAMA for a free gift from Joovv!)
 We originally purchased a Joovv when my husband had hernia surgery.
 Much of the research showed faster recovery and wound healing.
 He used the device twice a day during his recovery and healed faster than expected.

 I’ve noticed that my skin is firmer.
 I seem to have fewer wrinkles and I love that my c-section scar and stretch marks are fading.
 It also seemed to really help reduce hair loss post baby after I had my daughter.